-Name TCG Limit Resources Description System Stability Type NB Type N:>= 3 Units at all times B4, B5, B10, B31, B32, C30, K1, K2 There must be at least 3 high- inertia machines on-load at all times in Northern Ireland.
+Name TCG Type Limit Type Limit Resources Description System Stability NB N:>= 3 Units at all times B4, B5, B10, B31, B32, C30, K1, K2 There must be at least 3 high- inertia machines on-load at all times in Northern Ireland.
 Required for dynamic stability.
 Replacement Reserve MW X:<= 275 MW AGU IPOWER, BGT1, BGT2, CGA, CGT8, EMPOWER AGU, KGT1, KGT2, KGT3, KGT4 Combined MW output of OCGTs and AGUs must be less than 275 MW (out of a total of 400 MW) in Northern Ireland at all times.
-125 MW Required for replacement reserve North West Generation NB N:>= 0 or 1 Unit depending on NI system demand Currently 1 Unit at all times C30 Coolkeeragh must be on load when the NI system demand exceeds 1000 MW.
+125 MW Required for replacement reserve North West Generation NB N:>= 0 or 1 Unit depending on NI system demand C30 Coolkeeragh must be on load when the NI system demand is at or above the range 880 MW to 1250 MW.
+The exact load range depends on transmission/generation outages in NI.
 This operational constraint is required to ensure voltage stability in the northwest of Northern Ireland and to prevent possible system voltage collapse above the indicated system demand.
-Following a recent system fault in Northern Ireland a series of system studies need to be undertaken, until these are complete C30 is being maintained as a must run.
 Kilroot Generation NB N:>= 1 or 2 Units depending on NI system demand K1, K2 There must be at least one Kilroot unit on load when the NI system demand exceeds 1400 MW and 2 units are required above 1550 MW.
 This operational constraint is required to ensure voltage stability in the Belfast area and to prevent the requirement for an inter area flow reduction in a post fault scenario.

 Moyle Interconnector MW В -300 <mw <442</mw Moyle Interconnector This applies to all units registered as Moyle Interconnector units.
 It ensures that all flows do not exceed an import of 442MW to Northern Ireland and an export of 300MW to Scotland (values taken from NI).
-This is required to ensure that the limits are respected. limits are respected.
+This is required to ensure that the limits are respected.